JenniBeadle/ptx-vid-loc/docs/Stage-4-6.md

      - Manuel's edit is visible
      - "I'm marking bili as correctly spelled"
      - Oh, are you sure it's correct?"
-   - screen shot of second user waiting to join
+   - screenshot of the second user waiting to join
    - choose text in a verse to edit (e.g. Luk 1:3)
    - File Explorer window open "My Paratext 8 Projects"